Novartis and GSK trade assets as pharma industry reshapes

 Novartis said GSK was buying its vaccines, excluding flu, for $5.25 billion plus potential milestone payments of up to $1.8 billion and ongoing royalties.
 The companies also will form a joint venture in consumer healthcare.

-The transactions, and their hint of more deals ahead for the drug sector, lifted the ARCA Pharmaceutials Index 1.8 percent.
+The transactions, and their hint of more deals ahead for the drug sector, lifted the ARCA Pharmaceuticals Index 1.8 percent.

-Lilly's Elanco animal health unit will acquire about 600 animal health brands from Novartis, including vaccines and anti-parasite medicines that will allow it to enter the acquaculture, or fish farming, market.
+Lilly's Elanco animal health unit will acquire about 600 animal health brands from Novartis, including vaccines and anti-parasite medicines that will allow it to enter the aquaculture, or fish farming, market.

 This would be the eighth and largest acquisition since 2007 for Elanco, which by global sales would trail only Zoetis Inc, which also specializes in products for farm animals and pets.